Irregular HeartBeat

 Experts recommend keeping a record of irregular heartbeat frequency, duration, intensity, and time of onset.
 It is also wise to record your pulse during these episodes and how you are feeling at the time.

-cigarettes, and alcohol can also treat irregular heartbeat.
+Lifestyle changes can help reduce the incidence of irregular heartbeat during menopause.
+Reducing intake of caffeine can significantly reduce heart palpitations.
+Limiting consumption of stimulants, cigarettes, and alcohol can also remedy irregular heartbeat.
 Practicing yoga, tai chi, breathing exercises, or other relaxation techniques can also reduce or prevent irregular heartbeat during menopause.

 For women who do not find relief from a combination of lifestyle and natural treatments, medical options are available.

-Click the following link to learn specific treatments for irregular heartbeat, which begin with lifestyle changes, move onto alternative medicines, and finally, if those options don´t seem to help, drugs and surgery.
+Click on the following link to learn specific treatments for irregular heartbeat, which begin with lifestyle changes, move onto alternative medicines, and finally, if those options don't seem to help, medications and surgery.
 The most effective treatments typically combine lifestyle changes and alternative medicines.